Vrajpatel4021/E--commerce-website/README.md

 ## Milestone 23: Project Overview -

-In this milestone wwe simply created the frontend for the select address page in our ecommerce website.
+In this milestone we simply created the frontend for the select address page in our ecommerce website.

 ## Milestone 24: Project Overview -